 - Promote proper fluid balance & reduce water retention

 - Support a healthy body pH to prevent disease

 - Improve digestion & nutrient absorption

 How To Include

-Use Celtic sea salt on raw foods, at the end of cooking or at the table.
-It’s best to cook this salt as little as possible to maintain minerals.
+Use unrefined sea salt on raw foods or at the end of cooking.
+Cook this salt as little as possible to maintain minerals.
 Use as much as your body craves.
-Some people need a lot to start, but this amount decreases as minerals are replenished.
-You may find extra sea salt helpful as you transition to eating more vegetables as it can reduce gas, bloating and improve overall digestion.
-Lastly, including more sea salt during times of high stress, chronic stress or adrenal fatigue can be especially beneficial for supporting the adrenals.
+Some people need a lot to start, but this amount decreases as mineral levels replenish.
+Extra sea salt with vegetables can help reduce gas, decrease bloating, and improve digestion.
+Include more sea salt during times of high stress to support the adrenals and help your body adapt to stress better.